 MEd Learning and Teaching in the Performing Arts

 PG Certificate courses

 Under the terms of our Erasmus Charter for Higher Education we must make all course catalogues available to prospective Erasmus applicants.
 At the Conservatoire we call these documents Programme Handbooks.
-At present, the 2017/18 documentation is not available.
-However, to assist you in the completion of your Learning Agreement the 2016/17 Programme Handbooks are included below:
+At present, the 2018/19 documentation is not available.
+However, to assist you with your application the 2017/18 Programme Handbooks are included below: